 "Some people's health problems and caring responsibilities had been taken into account by their employer and they remained in work.
-Those with positive experiences showed how redeployment, opportunities to negotiate flexible working conditions, retraining or a move into self-employment helped to keep people in work."12
+Those with positive experiences showed how redeployment, opportunities to negotiate flexible working conditions, retraining or a move into self-employment helped to keep people in work."

 In addition to caring for their parents and grandparents, older women often provide childcare for their grandchildren.
-The Daycare Trust has quoted13 official data showing that 2.6 million people rely on grandparents for childcare and that grandparents are the third commonest providers of childcare after nurseries, schools and breakfast clubs.
-Grandparents Plus point out that "4 out of 10 parents say they are more likely to turn to grandparents for extra help with childcare during the recession"14
+The Daycare Trust has quoted official data showing that 2.6 million people rely on grandparents for childcare and that grandparents are the third commonest providers of childcare after nurseries, schools and breakfast clubs.
+Grandparents Plus point out that 4 out of 10 parents say they are more likely to turn to grandparents for extra help with childcare during the recession their days and parents for extra help with childcare during the recession.